The Golden Fleece (painting): History

 In 1891, a year after selling Shearing the Rams, Tom Roberts moved to Sydney.
 He was still disappointed that the first of his pastoral themed paintings had not being taken up by the National Art Gallery of Victoria and decided that he would begin a second work of a similar theme.
 It was in the year 1893 that he first visited the woolshed owned by his friend Duncan Anderson, the Newstead North Station, in northern New South Wales near Inverell.
 It was here that Roberts set up and painted 'en plein air' the second in his sheep shearing themed series of paintings, 'The Golden Fleece'.
 Roberts used live models who posed in the shearing shed for him to base the figures in the painting off, these models were the real employees of the shearing shed in Newstead, most of the models have since been identified and their names known by locals and family members in Inverell.
+The property featured in The Golden Fleece and Shearing Shed, Newstead is Newstead Station, now owned by Paraway Pastoral Company.

 The owner and manager of the shed, Duncan Anderson, is also included in the painting, he is the non-labouring figure standing to the far left wearing a suit and a hat that shadows over his face.
-It took Roberts from February to May 1984, approximately 4 months, to complete the painting, after which it was exhibited in New South Wales at the Fifteenth Annual Exhibition of the Art Society of New South Wales at the York Street Skating Rink, in September 1894.
+It took Roberts from February to May 1894, approximately 4 months, to complete the painting, after which it was exhibited in New South Wales at the Fifteenth Annual Exhibition of the Art Society of New South Wales at the York Street Skating Rink, in September 1894.
 The same year of its completion and exhibition, the painting was scouted and purchased by the Art Gallery of New South Wales where it can be seen today.

 Roberts painted 3 new artworks while staying at the Anderson family's station in Newport, including The Golden Fleece and other well known Australian Impressionist artworks such as Bailed Up and Shearing Shed, Newstead.